dimaslanjaka/dimaslanjaka.github.io/source/_posts/The Legend Of Neverland/Macros.md

 <p>Indeed, in case you’re on BlueStacks construct 4.130 or higher, you’ll approach the Macros, a component that permits you to record yourself finishing a portion of these dull jobs/monotonous tasks, and afterward utilize these accounts to mechanize them in each resulting endeavor.</p>

 <h4 id="introduction-macros-barely-used-for-collect-assets-update-abilities-train-troops-assault-brutes-farming-monsters-and-more" tabindex="-1"><a class="header-anchor" href="#introduction-macros-barely-used-for-collect-assets-update-abilities-train-troops-assault-brutes-farming-monsters-and-more">Introduction: Macros barely used for Collect assets.
 Update abilities.
 Train troops.
 Assault brutes.
 Farming monsters.
 And More.</a></h4>
 <p>Presenting Macros in BlueStacks (for variants 4.140 or higher).
 Record an arrangement of activities on any piece of BlueStacks, including the home screen, tie it to a catch on your mouse or console, and duplicate them later with 100% accuracy.
-You can make Macros for any game however it is particularly viable in victory games and RPGs. <a href="//webmanajemen.com/page/safelink.html?url=aHR0cHM6Ly93d3cuYmx1ZXN0YWNrcy5jb20vZmVhdHVyZXMvbWFjcm9zLmh0bWw=" target="_blank" rel="nofollow noopener">Read more</a></p>
+You can make Macros for any game however it is particularly viable in victory games and RPGs. <a href="https://www.bluestacks.com/features/macros.html">Read more</a></p>
 <h1 id="features" tabindex="-1"><a class="header-anchor" href="#features">Features</a></h1>
 <ul>
 <li>Collect materials</li>